Royal charter: United States

 The charter for the College of William and Mary specified it to be a "place of universal study, or perpetual college, for divinity, philosophy, languages and other good arts and sciences", but made no mention of the right to award degrees.
 However, the Latin text of the charter uses studium generale – the technical term used in the Middle Ages for a university –where the English text has "place of universal study"; it has been argued that this granted William and Mary the rights and status of a university.

 The Princeton charter, however, specified that the college could "give and grant any such degree and degrees ... as are usually granted in either of our universities or any other college in our realm of Great Britain".
 Columbia's charter used very similar language a few years later, as did Dartmouth's charter.
-The charter of Rutger uses quite different words, specifying that it may "confer all such honorary degrees as usually are granted and conferred in any of our colleges in any of our colonies in America".
+The charter of Rutgers uses quite different words, specifying that it may "confer all such honorary degrees as usually are granted and conferred in any of our colleges in any of our colonies in America".

 Of the other colleges founded prior to the American Revolution, Harvard College was established in 1636 by Act of the Great and General Court of the Massachusetts Bay Colony and incorporated in 1650 by a charter from the same body, Yale University was established in 1701 by Act of the General Assembly of Connecticut, the University of Pennsylvania received a charter from the proprietors of the colony in 1753, Brown University was established in 1764 (as the College of Rhode Island) by an Act of the Governor and General Assembly of Rhode Island, and Hampden-Sydney College was established privately in 1775 but not incorporated until 1783.

+The city of Annapolis, capital of Maryland, was incorporated in 1708 via royal charter by Queen Anne and is the only city in the United States entitled to the dignity of lord mayor.
+The title was officially used for most of the 18th century, until it fell into disuse just after the conclusion of the American Revolution.

 Canada

-Eight Canadian universities and colleges were founded or reconstituted under royal charters in the 19th century, prior to Confederation in 1867.
+Seven Canadian universities and colleges were founded or reconstituted under royal charters in the 19th century, prior to Confederation in 1867.
 Most Canadian universities originally established by royal charter were subsequently reincorporated by acts of the relevant parliaments.

 The University of King's College was founded in 1789 and received a royal charter in 1802, naming it, like Trinity College, Dublin, "the Mother of an University" and granting it the power to award degrees.
 The charter remains in force.